-On May 17, Professor John Woolley will participate on a panel of speakers at the Ronald Reagan Presidendial Library, to discuss: The Presidency and the Press: From Reagan to Trump.
-The event will livestream, beginning at 6:00 pm.
+Professor John Woolley participated on a panel of speakers at the Ronald Reagan Presidendial Library, discussing: The Presidency and the Press: From Reagan to Trump.
+Watch the record event here.

 Ever since President Reagan’s skills on camera earned him the name of Great Communicator, a rush of changes in media has upended the way the president communicates and the way White House correspondents cover the beat.
 Join the Education Team at the Ronald Reagan Presidential Foundation and Institute as a panel of White House reporters, scholars, and historians break down how this relationship works, what it means for our democracy, and how the press corps respond to 5 am Tweets.

 Moderator: Margaret Talev, President, White House Correspondents Association